hubmapconsortium/gateway/hubmap-auth/README.md

-## HuBMAP Auth Container
+## HuBMAP Auth

 This is the HuBMAP Auth service written in Python Flask served with uWSGI application server in conjunction with Nginx (as reverse proxy) in a docker container.
-All HuBMAP API services requests that require authentication and authorization will come to this gateway first.
+All requests of HuBMAP API services and File service that require authentication and authorization will come to this gateway first.

 ### Flask config